-On Saturday 21-May potential candidates for the Bogota Police Emergency Service Youth Academy class 06 lined up early to pick-up an application for this Summers program.
-The earliest person in line was Nathaly, a graduate of Class 05, who made it to the W. Broad st. Firehouse at 5:00AM to be assure that she would get an application form.
-She , and a friend for support, were joined a short time later by Arinna, and Graduated Cadet along with her brother Adrian and his friend Henry.
-The line some grew to the length of the driveway, then continued along W. Broad st with a mix of past Cadet wanting a chance to be apart of the Academy for a second time.
+On Saturday 10-June potential candidates for the Bogota Police Emergency Service Youth Academy Class 07 lined up early to pick-up an application for this Summers program.
+This year two applicants, Henry and Alyssa arrived, with their Parents, at the W. Broad st. Firehouse at 3:40AM.
+They wanted to be assure that they would get an application form.
+Slowing during the very early morning the line grew as others hoping to get a early start on their process joined in.
+The line extended the length of the driveway, then continued along W. Broad St until it almost reach Elm Ave to the East.
+There was a mix of past Cadet wanting a chance to be apart of the Academy for a second time.
 And others who wanted to experience what the Bogota Police Emergency Service Youth Academy firsthand.
 Director Sgt Craig Lynch took a moment to talk to those in line to make sure that they realize what they could be in for, and are they doing this for themselves.
 He also talked to some of the past Graduates and wonder if the Academy was "tough enough" last year, or should it be harder for this class.
-Sgt.Lynch also talked to some of the Parents who were taken out of bed on a damp Saturday Morning, to be with their Children.
-He explained to the Parents to let them know how they are a part of Class 06 as much as the Cadet who will be accepted.
+Sgt.Lynch also talked to some of the Parents who were taken out of bed on a Saturday Morning, to be supportive of their Children.
+He explained to the Parents, to let them know how much they are a part of Class 07 as well as the Cadet who will be accepted.

-The Academy will take place starting Thursday 28- July with an assessment day through Graduation on Tuesday 9-August .
+The Academy will take place starting Thursday-3-August with an assessment day through Graduation on Tuesday 15-August .
 The normal Academy duty day will run for 7:30a to 4:00p.
-The First training day will take place on Friday 29-July.
-Then the Duty week will be from Monday 1-August to Tuesday 9-August.
-They Cadets will have the weekend off.
+The First training day will take place on Friday 4-August.
+Then the Duty week will be from Monday 7-August to Tuesday 14-August.
+The Cadets will have the weekend off.
 A typical Duty day will consist of class work and training sessions about life skills, hygiene, and community service.
-The other part of the duty day will involved hands on training from all emergency service disciplines.
+The other part of the duty day will involve hands on training from all emergency service disciplines.